-- Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - Empower staff to share any low-level safeguarding concerns with the DSL (or a deputy). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.
+• Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others.

+- Empower staff to share any low-level safeguarding concerns via Confide (or the headteacher). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.

-If the concern has been raised via a third party, the Headteacher will collect as much evidence as possible by speaking:
+If the concern has been raised via a third party, the headteacher will collect as much evidence as possible by speaking: